FAQ icon

 • advocate for multilingual learners by leading and collaborating with and serving as resources to their colleagues in their schools and communities and to families.

-• They apply for classroom teaching positions in districts that include multilingual learners, often finding that hiring committees are especially seeking classroom teachers with this additional background.
+• apply for classroom teaching positions in states and districts that include multilingual learners and find that hiring committees are seeking classroom teachers with these additional skills. (in some states it is required)

-• They intend to teach in international contexts, either in K–8 or 6–12 classrooms or as ELD teachers.
-The ELD Coursework provides them with the knowledge and credentials to be viable candidates for these positions.
+• plan to teach in international contexts and the ELD coursework provides them with the knowledge and credentials to be viable candidates for these positions.

 Requirements